No current vacancies

 - Transferrable skills

-- Work experience from the policy advice, consulting and civil society sector
+- Work experience from the policy advice, consulting or civil society sector

 What PLATO offers

-PLATO’s Early Stage Researchers (ESRs) will follow the same mandatory training programme.
-It provides a unique opportunity for internationally oriented, ambitious and team-minded early stage researchers to follow an intensive programme that pools resources from excellent European research institutions and leading scholars in the field.
+PLATO provides a unique opportunity for internationally oriented, ambitious and team-minded early stage researchers to follow an intensive PhD programme that pools resources from excellent European research institutions and leading scholars in the field.

 - 11 training partners from the policy advice, civil society and consulting sector, media and career development